Grieverwzn/Distribution_Planning_FSC/README.md

 3. - Data.m provides a toy example

-     需求表 for lot-sizing problem.xlsx shows the basic matrix structure of the toy example。 One can use it for education purpose.
+     “需求表 for lot-sizing problem.xlsx” shows the basic matrix structure of the toy example。 One can use it for education purpose.

    - Data1.m provides a median-scale example (“车次案例.xlsx”)

    - Data2.m provedes a large-scale example on the Beijing-Shaing railway corridor.
-Beijing-Shanghai corridor data.xlsx is the basic timetable that we used. 需求表 for lot-sizing problem.xlsx shows the basic trains considered in the case study.
+“Beijing-Shanghai corridor data.xlsx” is the basic timetable that we used. “”需求表 for lot-sizing problem.xlsx” shows the basic trains considered in the case study.

-   - Datarand.m can generate different random case studies to test our algorithms. nbStopDistr(Beijing-Guanzhou) and nbStopDistr(Beijing-Shanghai) are distributions generated based on real timetables on the two corridors.
+   - Datarand.m can generate different random case studies to test our algorithms. “nbStopDistr(Beijing-Guanzhou) and “nbStopDistr(Beijing-Shanghai) are distributions generated based on real timetables on the two corridors.